irlnathan/s-generators-docs/generator-overview.md

 - sails-generate-views-jade
 - Although not a stand-alone module there's one other _generator_ accessed via `sails generate api`

-**But what if I want to create my own Generator?**

 To begin the process of generating a generator you can use `sails-generate-generator`.
-For this tutorial I'm going to create a default _generator_ and explain some of the its default behavior.

->**Note:** The idea of creating a _generator_ by invoking a _generator_ may seem like some kind of demented infinite loop but trust me it will soon become crystal clear.
+>**Note:** The idea of creating a _generator_ by invoking a _generator_ may seem like some kind of demented infinite loop but trust us it will not create a worm hole to an evil alternate universe.

-##Creating your first Generator
+##Creating a Generator

 First we need a Sails project.
 If you haven't already created one go to your terminal and type: